Kolten Wong Player Props: Mariners vs. Blue Jays

 Kolten Wong At The Plate

-- Wong is hitting .157 with six doubles, a home run and 15 walks.
+- Wong is batting .160 with six doubles, a home run and 15 walks.

-- Wong has reached base via a hit in 20 games this year (of 57 played), and had multiple hits in six of those games.
+- In 36.2% of his 58 games this season, Wong has picked up at least one hit.
+He's also had six multi-hit games.

+- He has gone deep in one of 58 games, and in 0.5% of his plate appearances.

-- Wong has picked up an RBI in 19.3% of his games this season, with more than one RBI in 5.3% of his games.
-He has also driven in three or more runs in one contest.
+- Wong has driven home a run in 12 games this year (20.7%), including more than one RBI in 5.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.